Parameterized Complexity of Efficient Sortation: Parameterizing by the Number of Commodities

 This section is dedicated to the study of the considered parcel sortation problems when parameterized by the number of commodities.
 This line of enquiry can be seen as analogous to the fundamental questions that have been investigated for other prominent examples of problems typical for logistical networks, such as the study of \textsc{Vertex} and \textsc{Edge Disjoint Paths} parameterized by the number of paths or of \textsc{Coordinated Motion Planning} parameterized by the number of robots.
 We remark that the former has been shown to be fixed-parameter tractable in Robertson and Seymour's seminal work~\cite{RobertsonS95b}, while the fixed-parameter tractability of the latter has only been established on planar grid graphs in a recent work of Eiben, Ganian and Kanj~\cite{EibenGK23}.

-We start by bounding the size of a hypothetical solution by a function of the number of commodities---an insight which will be used later on in this section. \begin{lemma} Every YES-instance $(D,K,T)$ of \pfixed or \pvar has a solution path cover of at most $2^{|K|} + |K|$ vertices. \end{lemma} \begin{proof} Let $k := |K|$ and $K = \set{\kappa_1, \dots, \kappa_k}$.
+We start by bounding the size of a hypothetical solution by a function of the number of commodities---an insight which will be used later on in this section. \begin{lemma} Every YES-instance $(D,K,T)$ of \pfixed or \pvar has a solution path cover whose unions consists of at most $2^{|K|} + |K|$ vertices. \end{lemma} \begin{proof} Let $k := |K|$ and $K = \set{\kappa_1, \dots, \kappa_k}$.
 By deleting excess vertices and edges from any solution, there is a solution path cover with the paths $Q_1, \dots, Q_k$, where $Q_i$ is a path that satisfies $\kappa_i$ for $i \in [k]$.
 Let $H$ be the solution graph that is the union of the solution path cover.
 For every non-source vertex $v\in V(H)$, we define $\calQ(v) := \set{i \mid v \in Q_i}$.
-In particular note that for all remaining non-source vertices $v$ we have $\calQ(v) \neq \emptyset$.
+In particular, note that for every non-source vertex $v$ in the graph, we have $\calQ(v) \neq \emptyset$.

 Suppose there are non-source vertices $u,v$ such that $\calQ(u) = \calQ(v)$.
 Consider the following modification of $H$.
 For every path $Q_i$ that visits $u$ before $v$, we remove the subpath between $u$ (inclusive) and $v$ (exclusive) from $Q_i$.
 In other words, if $Q_i = (v_1, \dots, v_{\ell}, u, v_{\ell+1}, \dots, v_ {j}, v, \allowbreak v_{j+1}, \dots, v_t)$, then we replace this path by $(v_1, \dots, v_{\ell}, v, v_{j+1}, \dots, v_t)$.
 Similarly, for every path $Q_i$ that visits $v$ before $u$, we remove the subpath between $v$ (inclusive) and $u$ (exclusive) from $Q_i$.
 Note that after the modification, the two vertices $u$ and $v$ no longer satisfy $\calQ(u) = \calQ(v)$.